 Sujit Choudhry is the I. Michael Heyman Professor of Law at the University of California, Berkeley – School of Law, where he served as Dean.
 He was previously the Cecelia Goetz Professor of Law at New York University, and the Scholl Chair at the University of Toronto.
-He is an internationally recognized authority on comparative constitutional law and politics, who has spoken in over two dozen countries, and combines a wide-ranging research agenda with in-depth field experience as an advisor to constitution building processes, including in Egypt, Jordan, Libya, Nepal, South Africa, Sri Lanka, Tunisia and Ukraine.
+He is an internationally recognized authority on comparative constitutional law and politics, who has spoken in over two dozen countries, and combines a wide-ranging research agenda with in-depth field experience as an advisor to constitution building processes, including in Egypt, Jordan, Libya, Nepal, South Africa, Sri Lanka, Tunisia, Ukraine and Yemen.
 Professor Choudhry holds law degrees from Oxford, Toronto, and Harvard; was a Rhodes Scholar; and served as law clerk to Chief Justice Antonio Lamer of the Supreme Court of Canada.

 Professor Choudhry has published over ninety articles, book chapters, working papers and reports.
 His books include The Migration of Constitutional Ideas (Cambridge, 2006), Constitutional Design for Divided Societies: Integration or Accommodation?
 (Oxford, 2008), The Oxford Handbook of the Indian Constitution (Oxford, 2016) and Constitution Making (Edward Elgar, 2016).
-Choudhry is a member of the Executive Committee of the International Society of Public Law (ICONS), the International Advisory Council of the Institute for Integrated Transitions (IFIT), the Scientific Advisory Board of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review, the Editorial Advisory Board for the Cambridge Studies in Constitutional Law, and is an Honorary Member of the Advisory Council of the Indian Constitutional Law Review.
+Sujit Choudhry is a member of the Executive Committee of the International Society of Public Law (ICONS), the International Advisory Council of the Institute for Integrated Transitions (IFIT), the Scientific Advisory Board of the International Journal of Constitutional Law (ICON), the Editorial Board of the Constitutional Court Review, the Editorial Advisory Board for the Cambridge Studies in Constitutional Law, and is an Honorary Member of the Advisory Council of the Indian Constitutional Law Review.